spinnaker/spinnaker.github.io/setup/features/aws-launch-templates/index.md

   ```

 ### Current AWS User
 If you already use AWS as a cloud provider in Spinnaker, we recommend migrating to launch templates.
-Since there may be pre-existing dependencies on launch configurations, we have created some rollout configurations you can utilize to slowly migrate.
+Since there may be pre-existing dependencies on launch configurations, we have created some rollout configurations you can utilize for testing and/or migration.

-1. Update `cloudriver.yml` to enable launch templates support.
+1. Update `cloudriver.yml` to enable launch template support.
   ```yml
     aws.features.launch-templates.enabled: true
   ```
-1. Review the [rollout configuration](#rollout-configuration) and determine which of these you can use temporarily during your rollout plan.
+1. Review the [rollout configurations](#rollout-configuration) and determine which of these you can *temporarily* utilize for your rollout.
+If you do not need to rollout, stop here and follow the [new AWS users](#new-to-aws) steps instead.
-1. Update the `coulddriver.yml` to as needed throughout your rollout.
-This is an example config where launch templates is rolled out to two applications in prod and all of the test account.
-It also excludes one application in all accounts and regions:
+1. Update `coulddriver.yml`.
+This step can be repeated as needed throughout your rollout.
+This is an example config where launch templates is rolled out to two applications in production and all of the test account.
+It also excludes one application completely:
   ```yml
     aws.features.launch-templates.enabled: true
     aws.features.launch-templates.allowed-applications: "myapp:prod:us-east-1,anotherapp:prod:us-east-1"